 In prior years the Series A, Series B, and Series C redemption fees have been distributed through DTCC into holder's brokerage accounts or directly to the holders.
-All Series A and Series C warrants have been exercised and are no longer outstanding.
-There are 87,456 Series B warrants outstanding which are held by Chet Billingsley, the Company's Chief Executive Officer ("CEO").
+All Series A, Series B, and Series C warrants have been exercised and are no longer outstanding.

 Once the Series D warrants have been fully redeemed and exercised, the fees for the Series D warrant series will likewise be distributed.
 Mr. Billingsley has agreed to assume liability for paying these redemption fees and therefore warrant redemption fees received are retained by the Company for operating costs.
-Should Mr. Billingsley be incapacitated or otherwise become unable to pay the warrant redemption fees, the Company will remit the warrant redemption fees to former holders from amounts due to Mr. Billingsley from the Company, which are sufficient to cover the redemption fees at June 30, 2021 and December 31, 2020.
+Should Mr. Billingsley be incapacitated or otherwise become unable to pay the warrant redemption fees, the Company will remit the warrant redemption fees to former holders from amounts due to Mr. Billingsley from the Company, which are sufficient to cover the redemption fees at June 30, 2022 and December 31, 2021.